How to Appeal a Smart Parking Parking Ticket

 No Grace Period

-Charged immediately upon time expiry without consideration period per IPC Code
+Charged immediately upon time expiry without consideration period per BPA Code

 Medium